Availability - Rebuilding the engine underneath a B2B hospitality product

 A powerful system most customers can't operate is worse than a simpler system that gets used.
 When I joined in April 2024, availability setup was complex, fragmented, and intimidating.

-I led the design of a phased architectural rebuild of availability from a fragmented, shift-centric setup into a reusable, Mode-based system that's now the foundation for AI-native availability.
+I led the design of a phased architectural rebuild of availability from a fragmented, over-engineered setup into a reusable, lego-style system that's now the foundation for AI-native availability.

 Research: the upfront work that shaped the whole arc